Essay5 April 2026

 "Never Active products don't indicate risk."

-The sentence entered one of many system prompts on an afternoon.
-An LLM response had triggered an alert that made no operational sense, the kind of technically correct signal that collapses under the smallest amount of scrutiny mixed with institutional knowledge.
+The sentence entered a system prompt on an afternoon.
+An LLM response had triggered an alert that made no sense, the kind of technically correct signal that collapses under the smallest amount of scrutiny and institutional knowledge.
 The model had identified language that correlated with risk and applied that pattern faithfully, even though the customer had never adopted the specific product in the first place.
-I pulled up the underlying record, scrolled through a transcript and other data, looking for the moment that had confused the system, and the conclusion arrived quickly: the model wasn't exactly wrong about the language, but the framing of the problem was off.
+I pulled up the underlying record, scrolled through a transcript and other data looking for the moment that had confused the system, and the conclusion arrived quickly.
+The model wasn't exactly wrong about the language, but the framing of the problem was off.
 A customer who never started using something cannot meaningfully be described as about to stop.
 The model was missing context I took for granted.

 So I wrote the rule and committed it to the prompt.